Quantum vs Classical Proofs and Subset Verification: Definitions and Notation

 \section{Definitions and Notation}

-We use the notation $[M]=\{1,2,\dots, M\}$. $\sigma$ will refer to a permutation, and $\pmb{\sigma}$ will refer to a set of permutations.
-Likewise, $S$ will refer to a set of positive integers, and $\mathbf{S}$ will refer to a set of sets of positive integers.
-For $S$ a set of positive integers, a subset state $\ket{S}$ is
+We use the notation $[M]=\{1,2,\dots, M\}$. $\sigma$ will refer to a permutation.
+Unless otherwise specified, the sets we use, generally denoted $S$, will be a set of positive integers.
+Also, we will use bold type-face to denote a set of sets.
+For instance, $\mathbf{S}$ will refer to a set of sets of positive integers.
+To make our notation clearer, we will refer to such a set of sets as a \emph{set family}.
+Likewise, we denote $\pmb{\sigma}$ to be a set of permutations acting on the same set of elements.